 My Love U experience and why Evan wanted to throttle me

 I can’t even begin to tell you how much I loved Love U. I found every second of every video riveting – Evan is a great speaker.
 What he says is so practical, how he says it is so down-to-earth, and his honesty, especially about his own dating experiences and marriage, is so refreshing.
 (Special thanks to his wonderful wife who allows him to be so candid.)
 His listening skills and ability to think on his feet and handle any woman’s question on the coaching calls was nothing short of astounding.
 And the community was where we all bared our souls, and I made a ton of new friends from all over the world – I now have pals in New York, Boston, San Francisco, Boulder, Toronto, Vancouver, Taipei and Melbourne.
 We covered a lot of ground, and Evan and I butted heads on more than one occasion.
 We’re both extremely similar and never back down from a robust debate.
-I’m sure there were a few instances in which he wanted to reach through the screen and choke me Homer / Bart Simpson-style.
+I’m sure there were a few instances in which he wanted to reach through the screen and choke me.
 But it was all good.
-While we’ll never agree on absolutely everything, we still respect and admire each other.
+While we’ll never agree on everything, we still respect and admire each other.

 Why Love U made me angry – like, super grr!

 So, by now, you’re probably wondering why Love U made me angry.
 Well, I got so much out of it, it made me extremely angry that these principles aren’t taught, or at least discussed, in schools – or anywhere, really.
-Why, oh why, do we learn two-thirds of f*ck-all about how to find and keep a loving partner with whom to form a lifelong union and, in most cases, have children?
+Why, oh why, do we learn essentially f*ck-all about how to find and keep a loving partner with whom to form a lifelong union and, in most cases, have children?
 Doesn’t it make you steaming mad that one of the most pivotal aspects of a human being’s happiness – success in dating and relationships – isn’t covered in our educational institutions?
 Don’t you just want to tear your hair out when you think about the fact that we spend more time on calculus than we do on communication?
 Unless you’re going to be an engineer, you don’t need calculus.
-But everyone needs to engineer his or her own life.
-And life is all about relationships, so communication and conflict resolution skills are essential.
+But everyone needs to engineer their own life.
+And life is all about relationships, so communication and conflict resolution skills are paramount.
 Everyone needs to know what qualities to look for in a partner.
 Everyone could benefit from understanding what makes a modern marriage work.
 We don’t all have to agree.
 But we need to start somewhere.
 We need to open up a dialogue.
 We need to be equipped with knowledge.
 We need to have some semblance of control over this aspect of our lives.
 Or as writer/author Mark Manson puts it: “Because when you’re in bed dying of nutsack cancer, you’re not thinking about how Napoleon got over-zealous in Russia or how the Meiji Restoration totally changed the face of Asian geopolitics or how organic compounds are conspiring to make your brain rot.
 You’re thinking about the ones you’ve loved in your life and the ones you’ve lost.
 Many things make for a happy life, but few things have as much influence and impact as our relationships do.
 Learning how to not stumble through them like a drunken asshole and how to exercise some conscious control of how you express your emotions and intimacy is possibly the most life-changing skillset I’ve ever come across.”
 Touche, Mark!